HubertStr/GPU_SPSO/README.md

 ## First step: Random number generation
 Two methods will be implemented:<br/>
     - [ ] Method1: M (M >> D∗N) random numbers are generated on CPU before running SPSO.
-Then they are transported to GPU once for ado and stored in an array R on the global memory.
+Then they are transported to GPU once for ado and stored in an array R on the global memory.<br/>
-    - [ ] Method2: Uses cuRAND to generate pseudorandom numbers on the GPU
+    - [ ] Method2: Uses cuRAND to generate pseudorandom numbers on the GPU.<br/>